Fathers day 2021: from Shah Rukh Khan to Abhishek Bachchan, the coolest dads in Bollywood | ExBulletin

 Ajay Devgn

-Ajay Devgn has two children – daughter Nysa and son Yug.
-In 2018, Ileana D’Cruz told IANS that Ajay Devgn was a “massive family man.”
-She added, “He’s obsessed with his kids, which is very charming.”
+Ajay Devgn has 2 children – baby girl Nysa and boy Yug.
+In 2018, Ileana D’Cruz informed IANS that Ajay Devgn is a “big married man”.
+She added, “He’s stressed out with his kids, which is really wonderful.”

 Riteish Deshmukh

-Riteish Deshmukh has two sons Riaan and Rahyl.
-Rieish and his wife Genelia are often seen traveling and hiking with their sons.
+Riteish Deshmukh has 2 children – Riaan as well as Rahyl.
+Rieish and the other half of Genelia are often discovered traveling and hiking with their children.

 Tusshar Kapoor